GEM-benchmark/NL-Augmenter/filters/universal_bias/README.md

 ```

 ## What are the limitations of this filter?
-This filter accepts unigram arrays, the n-gramms won't give the desired output, since the intersection with keywords is calculated after the sentence being passed throug split() function, wich returs an array of unigrams.
+This filter accepts unigram arrays, the n-gramms won't give the desired output, since the intersection with keywords is calculated after the sentence being passed through split() function, wich returs an array of unigrams.